 My food isn’t about that.
 It’s about flavor and variation.
 It’s about giving up the toxins in the modern diet but not the taste.
 Everything I make, whether it be a silky green smoothie, spicy curry, colorful side dish, mouth-watering pizza or sumptuous dessert – is actually really really yummy!
 Believe me.
 Ask any of the carnivores that hang around my house waiting for my oven timer to ding.

 All the recipes you will find on my site or posted on my social networks are 100% plant based, vegan, gluten free and refined sugar- free.

-Now, I’ve been on this “wellness journey” for three years now and I am still working on my primary food.
-From my mediation practices , to sleep habits, to cutting toxic people out of my life, - it is a process.
-But it is an incredible process that when - and this process combined with the right foods can lead to are the best road to living a fulfilling, joyful and healthy life.
-And isn’t that what it’s all about?
+I’ve been on this “wellness journey” for three years now and I am still working on my primary food.
+From my meditation practices, to sleep habits, to cutting toxic people out of my life.
+It is a process.
+But it is an incredible process…and this process, combined with the right foods and practices, can lead to a fulfilling, joyful and healthy life.
+And isn’t that what it’s all about anyway?

 Thanks for taking the time to read.
 Now …without further ado …let OUR journey begin!!!